West Beirut: Lebanese Civil War

-The Muslim and Leftist militias controlled the western part of Beirut under the framework of the Lebanese National Movement, which included the Druze Progressive Socialist Party, the Shiite Amal Movement, the Sunni Al-Mourabitoun, and the Lebanese Communist Party, while the Christian Lebanese Forces controlled the other part of the capital (East Beirut).
+The Leftist militias controlled the western part of Beirut under the framework of the Lebanese National Movement, which included the Druze Progressive Socialist Party, the Shiite Amal Movement, the Sunni Al-Mourabitoun, and the Secular Lebanese Communist Party, while the Christian Lebanese Forces controlled the other part of the capital (East Beirut).
 In the late 1970s, within the framework of the Arab Deterrent Forces, the Syrian 85th Infantry Brigade was deployed in Beirut.
 West Beirut was famous for its inclusion of the civil government of Salim al-Hoss (supported by Syria), as opposed to the military government headed by Michel Aoun in East Beirut.

 Israeli Invasion of 1982

 In 1982, West Beirut was the focus of international attention during the Israeli invasion of Lebanon, known as Operation Peace for Galilee.
 The invasion aimed to dismantle the PLO’s military infrastructure and expel it from Lebanon.